Art@Arc

 The ability to read makes a person independent.
 Without it, you can’t sort your mail, figure out your bills, find bargains in ads, send a birthday card, a thank you note, or a complaint letter.

-This program is open to consumers in all three of our core programs who have less than a 5th grade reading level.
-After an assessment by the library staff, consumers are matched with a tutor.
+This program is open to consumers in all three of our core programs who have less than a 5th-grade reading level.
+After an assessment by our Director of Services or Volunteer Literacy Coordinator, consumers are matched with a tutor.
 Tutoring usually occurs once per week at the office for ACT consumers and in the community or home for TDS and TS consumers.

 BEADdazzlers